 A draft proposal for maximising the potential of Daventry town centre over the next 15 years has been unveiled.
 Daventry residents were encouraged to share their views on the proposals by visiting https://daventry2035.com

-Based on public responses to a consultation held over the summer, the draft Daventry Town Centre Vision 2035 sets out a range of measures that could be implemented to transform the centre as a destination for residents, visitors and businesses.
+Based on public responses to a consultation held over the summer of 2020, the draft Daventry Town Centre Vision 2035 set out a range of measures that could be implemented to transform the centre as a destination for residents, visitors and businesses.

 Led by Daventry District Council and ourselves the Daventry Town Centre Vision 2035 aims to create a framework for how the town centre can grow and evolve, to help attract investment and development.

-The draft Vision has been shaped by the views of more than 600 people who responded to a consultation held in the summer.
-It also includes input from key stakeholders, including representatives from businesses, councils, and other organisations.
+The draft Vision was shaped by the views of more than 600 people who responded to a consultation held in the summer.
+It also included input from key stakeholders, including representatives from businesses, councils, and other organisations.

-Feedback provided during this second phase of consultation will be used to help create a final Vision, which must be voted on by councillors before it can be introduced.
+Feedback provided during this second phase of consultation was used to help create a Final Vision, which was voted on by councillors before it could be introduced.